Beiar Fjord

 Beiar Fjord (Beiarfjorden) is a fjord in Nordland, Norway.
-The fjord lies mostly within the municipality of Beiarn, but the westernmost part of the fjord lies in Gildeskål municipality.
+The fjord lies mostly within Beiarn Municipality, but the westernmost part of the fjord lies in Gildeskål Municipality.
 It has a length of about 20 km.
 The Norwegian County Road 17 crosses the fjord near the mouth via the Kjellingstraumen Bridge.
 The fjord ranges from 80 m to 2 km wide throughout its course.

 The 54 km Beiar River debouches into the head of Beiar Fjord.
 The Beiar Fjord splits into several basins at some of the narrow sounds among which the innermost one is the largest.
 This area is a beautiful spot known to local boaters and tourists.